-Authors MUST set the value for aria-colindex to an integer greater than or equal to 1, greater than the aria-colindex value of any previous elements within the same row, and less than or equal to the number of columns in the full table.
-For a cell or gridcell which spans multiple columns, authors MUST set the value of aria-colindex to the start of the span.
+Authors MUST set the value for 'aria-colindex' to an integer greater than or equal to 1, greater than the 'aria-colindex' value of any previous elements within the same row, and less than or equal to the number of columns in the full table.
+For a cell or gridcell which spans multiple columns, authors MUST set the value of 'aria-colindex' to the start of the span.

-If the set of columns which is present in the DOM is contiguous, and if there are no cells which span more than one row or column in that set, then authors MAY place aria-colindex on each row, setting the value to the index of the first column of the set.
-Otherwise, authors SHOULD place aria-colindex on all of the children or owned elements of each row.
+If the set of columns which is present in the 'DOM' is contiguous, and if there are no cells which span more than one row or column in that set, then authors MAY place 'aria-colindex' on each row, setting the value to the index of the first column of the set.
+Otherwise, authors SHOULD place 'aria-colindex' on all of the 'accessibility children' of each row.

 The following example shows a grid with 16 columns, of which columns 2 through 5 are displayed to the user.
-Because the set of columns is contiguous, aria-colindex can be placed on each row.
+Because the set of columns is contiguous, 'aria-colindex' can be placed on each row.